We all share a passion for teaching, a focus on helping our students achieve their best,

 and a commitment to uphold the highest ethical standards.
 We focus on helping our students become independent learners, and we aim at working ourselves out of a job.
 You can read about the individuals who make up our team below.

 Rachel is a passionate teacher, and her students often comment that this passion and excitement for her subject makes them more interested, sometimes in spite of themselves.
 Rachel has been tutoring since January 2009, helping her students achieve their goals in AP US, AP World, and AP European History, both AP English classes, and the ACT and SAT.
 While most of her students have been in high school, she also has experience helping middle schoolers with English and with preparation for the SSAT/ISEE tests.
-Since the fall of 2010, she has edited over 400 college application essays, working both independently and with private educational consultants.
+She has extensive experience helping students craft and shape their college application essays, working both independently and with private educational consultants.
 Before becoming a tutor, Rachel taught undergraduate history classes and worked as an academic librarian.
-Both experiences continue to inform the work she now does with individuals.
+Both experiences continue to inform the work she does now.

 When she’s not working, Rachel runs a weekly knitting group in Arlington, enjoys inventing new recipes and haunting her local farmers’ markets, attending live concerts and shows, and getting to the beach as often as she can.